nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/696psritujo.md

 #filefolder = 'data/'                             # use this if data file is in a _subfolder_ called data ('relative' address)
 #filefolder = '/Users/nfortune/Python_Workspace'  # use this if data file is in a folder called Python_Workspace
                                                   # inside the folder nfortune within the Users directory
-                                                  # such as when using the Jupyter
+                                                  # such as when using the Jupyter webserv

 data_file = filefolder + filename